Edison Municipal Court

 Dedicated Edison municipal court defense attorneys defend your rights in a court of law

 Being charged with any crime is scary.
 Your liberty is at stake, your reputation is on the line, and convictions can mean severe financial penalties.
-An experienced criminal defense attorney can help in many different ways – by explaining the legal process, answering your questions, and by fighting every element of every charge.
+An experienced Middlesex County criminal attorney can help in many different ways – by explaining the legal process, answering your questions, and by fighting every element of every charge.
 The Edison Municipal Court hears crimes that are not indictable, also known as “disorderly person’s offenses,” or misdemeanors.
 Even a seemingly minor violation could have a wave of future consequences, so having skilled counsel by your side is always recommended.

 Some of the many types of municipal court cases the attorneys at Aiello, Harris, Marth, Tunnero & Schiffman, P.C. handle in Edison Municipal Court are: